FreakingLoki/inventory_simulator/README.md

 I use the Pandas module to convert these CSVs to a local database (acting as a local copy of a remote corporate database) into SQL for ease of use and better computational speed.
 The local copy of the database is updated every time the user launches the application.

+### Precision Quoting
+Users can choose between four methods for calculating quotes:
+- Standard: Uses industry-average ratios for quick estimates
+- Site-Specific: Prompts the user for actual job-site measurements for highly accurate material lists
+- Custom: Allows for manual entry of specific product counts
+- Skip: Quickly generates a quote for only the main product without recommending add-ons.

+### Inventory Seeding and Randomization
+The application includes a tool for seeding the `products.csv` file with generated building products to enable easier addition or removal of new categories or product lines.
+Instead of modifying many lines of code to add a new product, I can now add a couple lines in the `seed_inventory.py` script.
+Additionally, I've added the script `randomize_inventory.py` which randomizes inventory levels, incoming stock amounts, and incoming stock dates.
+This tool uses random numbers with some constraints to keep the simulation realistic.

 ## Technical Architecture
 ### The Stack